mfeit-internet2/scinet-perfsonar/README.md

 ## Setup

+ * Edit the `hosts` and `gateway variables to the `Vagrantfile` to run on VMs.
+Note that the VMs' network configurations are specific to Internet2's perfSONAR development farm and will likely be different on your system.

  * Add SSH public key to the `ssh/user-keys` directory, one per file.
    All of these will be authorized to log into the ansible account.